Family, Children & Education

 Individual company plans can be more generous with time off for family obligations, or paid leave for mothers of infants.
 If you are lucky, your employer might help out with other options for UK childcare, e.g. with a day nursery in the workplace.
 Unfortunately, this is not something you can rely on.

 Ordinary paternity leave includes only one or two weeks immediately after the baby is born.
 You must give notice 15 weeks before the due date.
-Later, when your partner has returned to work, you can take additional paternity leave – for as long as 26 weeks.
-However, you must give notice eight weeks before, and you can only start when your kid is five months or older.
+Later, when your partner has returned to work, you could be entitled to additional paternity leave – for as long as 26 weeks.
+However, you must give notice eight weeks before, and you can only start when your child is over five months old.
 During that time out reserved for childcare in the UK, your employment rights are under protection.

 You will also get paid leave, provided your partner’s entitlement period for maternity pay isn’t over yet.
+This is known as Shared Parental Leave (SPL).
 For example, if the mother takes off four weeks before giving birth and 20 weeks afterwards, you can then take another 26 weeks of parental leave for childcare in the UK.
-However, you will receive pay only for 15 weeks – since the mother can claim 39 weeks of paid leave and has already used up 24.
+However, you will receive pay only for 15 weeks – since the mother can claim a total of 39 weeks paid leave and has already used up 24.

 The eligibility criteria and the amount of money for paid paternity leave are exactly the same as for maternity leave and maternity pay.
 Again, company schemes may include more generous provisions for parental childcare in the UK.